olc-digital/amanda-brookfield/src/pages/index.md

   sneak-peeks at my inspirations as well as information about all my sixteen best-sellers, including 'Alice Alone', 'Relative Love' and 'Life Begins'.
 bestSellers:
+  bestSeller1: The Other Woman
-  bestSeller1: Good Girls
+  bestSeller2: Good Girls
-  bestSeller2: Before I Knew You
   bestSeller3: Relative Love
   bestSeller4: A Family Man
   bestSeller5: The Lover
 heroSection:
-  title: 'Thought for the Day: '
+  title: "Thought for the Day: "
   linkedBook: The Other Woman
   text: >
     D H Lawrence's tiny gem of a poem, 'Piano', is full of hope and inspiration for us all.
-  readMoreText: 'Reading a powerful story is like a holiday for the mind. '
+  readMoreText: "Reading a powerful story is like a holiday for the mind. "
   prefix: VIDEO
   video: wNTO-buOCiM
 latestReleases:
   latestRelease1:
     book: The Other Woman
-    blurb:
-      Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
+    blurb: Published on October 13 th 2020, ‘The Other Woman’ is a crackling story about love, marriage, lies and fate, showing how our destinies turn on the smallest connections and decisions.
 On a normal day, in a normal house, on a normal street, wife and mother Fran has had enough.
 She packs a case,